eafit-apolo/apolo-users/docs/source/software/applications/edge_pro/edge-pro-1.3.1/index.rst

 This entry covers the entire process performed in the installation and test of **EDGE-pro** on a cluster with the conditions described below.
-It is worth mentioning that this application do not complain with all the Linux Directory Hierarchy Standard, so we change the directory structure in order to make it work with ``modules``, ``slurm`` and other subsystems.
+It is worth mentioning that this application do not meet the Linux Directory Hierarchy Standard, so we change the directory structure in order to make it work with ``modules``, ``slurm`` and other subsystems.